LibreCAD/docs/README.md

 # docs
 [![Documentation Status](https://readthedocs.org/projects/librecad/badge/?version=latest)](https://librecad.readthedocs.io/en/latest/?badge=latest)

-This is the [LibreCAD documentation](https://librecad.readthedocs.io/) which can be read online or downloaded in PDF or ePub formats.
-The repository contains multiple versions and formats hosted on [readthedocs.org](https://readthedocs.org/).
+This is the **LibreCAD User Manual** documentation source repository.
+The manual can be read online at https://librecad.readthedocs.io/ (or downloaded in PDF or ePub formats).
+The repository will contain multiple versions of the manual corresponding with each release of LibreCAD.

 The documentation is created using a markup language called "reStructuredText" (http://docutils.sourceforge.net/rst.html).
-For those interested in contributing to the documentation, look to **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).
+For those interested in contributing to the documentation, refer to the documentation wiki (https://github.com/LibreCAD/docs/wiki) and **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).

 Below are the sections that are in the LibreCAD User Manual with the percent complete [%].

+Initial Draft:

 - About
    - Copyright               [100%]